Now available through your local indie bookstore in paperback and also in paperback and eBook through Amazon, Barnes and Noble, Kobo, and elsewhere.

 Author: Dennis C. Curry

-Chapter 4 of the Oberlin Anomaly takes place in Cassidy's Tavern on the Georgetown, DC waterfront in 1801.
+Chapter 4 of Oberlin’s Anomaly takes place in at the College of William and Mary in Williamsburg, VA and at Cassidy's Tavern on the Georgetown, DC waterfront.
 The tavern fronts the Potomac River on Fishing Lane.
 It is modeled after Suter’s Tavern, also known as The Fountain Inn.
 Suter’s was one of Georgetown's best-known hostelries.
 Although some controversy exists about the exact location, John Suter likely established the tavern in 1783 in Georgetown on Fishing Lane, placing it near the intersection of31st and K Streets, NW, or on nearby High Street, the modern day Wisconsin Avenue.
 Suter operated this tavern until his death in 1794, and his wife and son continued to do so afterward.
 In later years the tavern became an oyster house as pictured in the Library of Congress photo above and finally disappeared.
 George Washington, Thomas Jefferson and other notable residents frequented the tavern in its heyday.
 It was commonplace in those times for this, Georgetown’s most famous tavern, to provide lodging for travelers and to be the site of important business meetings, including the planning for the budding Washington City.

 In Chapter 4 of The Oberlin Anomaly Thomas Jefferson is staying in the fictional tavern and takes part in the story.
 It is known historically that Thomas Jefferson frequented Suter’s Tavern and once stated that “no man on the Atlantic coast can bring out a better bottle of Madeira or Sherry than old Suter.”